5 Critical Cyber Threats Facing the Education Sector and How to Prevent Them

 The numbers are bleak: From 2022 to 2023, ransomware attacks on educational entities rose 70%.
 Students as young as first-graders have had their identity compromised.
 Recovery efforts after a breach can creep into seven- and eight-figure sums.

-It’s up to you to protect your education clients from … all of this.
+It’s up to you to protect these educational institutions from … all of this.

 Deep breaths.

-Here are five threat vectors facing your education clients today.
+Here are five threat vectors facing the education sector today.
 Learn why they matter and — more importantly — what to do about them.

 Ransomware